 Newcastle is a great city to live in but you may want to think about protecting yourself, your family and your home.
 Read more here about how to protect yourself from crime and what to do if the worst happens.

-Abuse can take many different forms.
-It can be emotional, physical, sexual, financial, discriminatory, psychological, organisational, domestic, neglect, self neglect or modern slavery.
+Please report any abuse in Newcastle.
+Abuse can be emotional, physical, sexual, financial, discriminatory, exploitation, psychological, organisational, domestic, neglect, self neglect or modern slavery.